 Expose any information from private meetings without the consent of the individuals that attended the meeting.

-Transition Binders
+Transition Materials

-Over the course of their term, each Executive Branch member shall continuously develop a Transition Binder on their respective positions.
+Over the course of their term, each Executive Branch member shall continuously develop transition materials on their respective positions in the Student Government files and O-Drive

-Transition Binders should be created and intended to share professional information only.
-While personal opinions and tips may be utilized to create the structure of the Transition Binder, all information provided should respect the values, opinions, perspective, the ideals of Student Government’s mission, purpose statement, Professional Staff, and the position in which you are about to leave.

 Any personal opinions provided should be phrased in a professional manner to ensure the learning and success of the individual who is to assume your office.

-Any conflicts and violations of the above statement may result in the loss of Transition Binder content for your successor.
+Any conflicts and violations of the above statement may result in the loss of transition materials for your successor.

-The purpose of the Transition Binder is to pass along information about the position to the successor of that position and should include the following:
+The purpose of transition material is to pass along information about the position to the successor of that position and should include the following:

 A template, which serves as a precise skeleton model of how a document should be written, on important documents (i.e. Purchase Requests, Room Reservations, et cetera) and emails.